 Where relevant, copies of specific rate agreements are provided.

-The Facilities and Administrative (F&A) rate, also known as the Indirect Cost rate, have been established for projects with agencies of the Federal government or Private entities.
+The Facilities and Administrative (F&A) rate has been established for projects with agencies of the Federal government or private entities.

 Idaho State University has negotiated a new Idaho State University Facilities and Administrative rate 2017_2021 with the U.S. Department of Health and Human Services – DHHS.

 Please contact us at (208) 282-2592 for questions with developing budgets using the new rates.

 For your convenience, the new rates are listed below.

 On Campus Rates: